 - Your servers should never query subscription status dynamically, based on individual requests from your Android application.

-By following those general guidelines, your implementation will offer the best possible performance for users and minimize use of the Google Play Android Developer API.
+By following those general guidelines, your implementation will offer the best possible performance for users.